Everest Sherpa Cultural-Scenic Trekking-11 Days

 From Dingboche where short swift Helicopter flights take you to Lukla, and then continue on a normal flight in a smaller aircraft to Kathmandu, where our marvelous journey and wonderful experience on Everest Sherpa Cultural and Scenic Trekking completes.

-11 Day Everest Sherpa Cultural-Scenic Trekking Trip is better choice for various reasons:
+11 Day Everest Sherpa Cultural-Scenic Trekking Trip is a better choice for various reasons:

-Cultural Experience: The trek takes you through the traditional Sherpa villages, where you can learn about their culture, tradition, art, language and their way of living life.
-You will also visit to the historic monasteries and temples, which are an important part of Sherpa culture.
+Cultural Experience: The trek takes you through the traditional Sherpa villages, where you can learn about their culture, tradition, art, language, and way of living life.
+You will also visit the historic monasteries and temples, which are an important part of Sherpa culture.

 Route: The itinerary for this trek is well-planned and well-rounded, allowing you to acclimate and explore the region at your own leisure while not missing any of the trek's attractions.

-The Himalayan Sherpa’s celebrate a variety of festivals throughout the year, many of which are inspired in Tibetan Buddhism.
+The Himalayan Sherpa celebrate a variety of festivals throughout the year, many of which are inspired by Tibetan Buddhism.
 The following are some of the most important festivals in Sherpa culture:

 Mani Rimdu: Mani Rimdu is a Tibetan Buddhist festival celebrated for nine days in the Sherpa populations of Nepal and in the Himalayan areas.
 The event usually includes rituals, dances, and lectures that are meant to purify and increase the spiritual force of both individual participants and the community as a whole.
 The celebration is usually held in the autumn, around October or November.